 If you're shipping from the US and you're looking for affordable domestic and international solutions, a postal solution like USPS is a viable option for many small businesses.
-Many consider this a great options because of the USPS tracking options.
+Many consider this solution because of the USPS tracking options.

 However, when it comes to package tracking for USPS, domestic tracking statuses may come off as "cryptic" to some.

-Additionally, may be wondering about the frequency and quality of USPS tracking, especially if you're shipping internationally.
-For example, if you're shipping from the US to China, it can be very useful to access tracking information.
+Additionally, some may wonder about the frequency and quality of USPS tracking, especially if you're shipping internationally.
+For example, if you're shipping from the US to China, it can be useful to access tracking information.

 With USPS, keeping track of orders or packages is simple.
 The easiest way to monitor shipments with domestic or international tracking on USPS' Track & Confirm tool.
 All you need to do is enter your tracking number to see the status and location of your shipment.
 You can do this easily on the USPS website or on try tracking on your mobile phone.